pablo-grande/dotfiles/README.md

 dotfiles
 ===

-All files go in `$HOME` directory.
+* All files go in `$HOME` directory.
+* Rename config to .config

-Install Deja Vu Sans Mono for Powerline font.
+* Install Deja Vu Sans Mono for Powerline font.